P-muriuki/Hospital_Management_System/README.md

 4. Have a visually appealling dashboard from simulated data to show user information.
 Another might even show the distribution of patients based on the information given.

+As of now this is a progression toward building the program that is why it is incomplete.

+Project Start Date: 9/02/2024
+Tentative End Date: 14/03/2024